neutrons/Shiver/docs/source/index.rst

 Welcome to SHIVER's documentation!
 ==================================
-The Spectroscopy HIstogram Visulizer for Event Reduction **(SHIVER)** is a tool to allow examination of time of flight inelastic neutron data, from single crystal, direct geometry experiments.
+The Spectroscopy HIstogram Visualizer for Event Reduction **(SHIVER)** is a tool to allow examination of time of flight inelastic neutron data, from single crystal, direct geometry experiments.
 It is intended to perform the following tasks:

-* Transform time of flight data from multiple orientations into a single intermediate structure in units of reciprocal space and energy transfer
+* Transform time of flight data from multiple orientations into a single intermediate structure in units of reciprocal space and energy transfer.

 * Allow slicing of the intermediate file and creation of histograms containing S(**Q**, ∆ *E*)